1.) You know cow tipping is impossible.

 12.)
-You could drive a tractor before you could drive a car.
-And you drove a car before you ever attended a driver's education class.
+You could drive a tractor before you could drive a truck.
+And you could drive a truck long before you attended any formal driver's education class.

 13.)
 You made forts out of hay.
 Or snow.
 Or both.

 14.)
-You have jumped on more hay bales than you have ever jumped on trampolines.
+You have jumped on more bales of hay than you have ever jumped on trampolines.

 15.)
-Regardless of what city you are currently in, your first instinct upon hearing the toot of a horn is that someone is trying to say "hi" to you.
+Regardless of what city you are now currently in, your first instinct upon hearing the toot of a horn is to turn around because someone is trying to say "hi."

 16.)
-You are an accomplished pea shucker, corn husker, berry picker, and bean snapper.
+Years later you are still an accomplished pea shucker, corn husker, berry picker, and bean snapper.

 17.)
-The only traffic jams you ever experienced growing up were when cows crossed the road.
+The only traffic jams you ever experienced growing up were the ones when cows crossed the road.

 18.)
-Despite being 12 years old you only needed a note from your mom or dad to buy alcohol, cigarettes, or ammunition at any store "in town."
+Despite being justv12 years old you only needed a note from your mom or dad to buy alcohol, cigarettes, or ammunition at any store "in town.”

 19.)
 When you went to college you learned other kids had more students in their home room than you had in your entire school.
 And you didn't know what a home room was.

 21.)
-Everyone showed up to watch if a house, barn, or business caught on fire.
+Everyone showed up to watch if a house or barn caught on fire.

 22.)
-Your classroom was nearly empty when deer hunting season opened.
+Your classroom was empty when deer hunting season opened.
 Or so you were told.

 23.)
-You intimately knew every road for miles.
-And every two-track road through the fields as well.
+You intimately knew every road and two-track road through fields for miles.

 25.)
 There was a time when you could recognize the voice of anyone who dialed the wrong number.